neurodata/SPORF/README.md

 ```
 Additional examples can be found in the .rmd files located in the "versions" directory

-## Default rotation matrix creation:
+## Default projection matrix creation:
-This is the function that rfr uses by default to create a rotation matrix.
+This is the function that rfr uses by default to create a projection matrix.
 ```R
 makeA <- function(options){
  p <- options